natalieahn/espmorfo/README.md

 formats, and evaluation on an annotated corpus, see the following paper:

    * Natalie Ahn.
 2017.
-"Rule-Based Spanish Morphological Analyzer Built From Spell Checking Lexicon." arXiv preprint, arXiv:[coming soon].
+"Rule-Based Spanish Morphological Analyzer Built From Spell Checking Lexicon." arXiv preprint, arXiv:1707.07331 [cs.CL].

 Lexical and morphological rules in the accompanying files are derived from the following project, distributed under the same GNU GPL license: